Nimzyow/ansible-infra-project/README.md

 - [ ] Add Kubernetes for orchestrating next.js containerised app
 - [x] Add diagram of project
+- [ ] Fix SSL in backend.
+When frontend making request, it has to be on https
 - [ ] Django admin accessible through through ip address of frontend/admin
 - [ ] Write up about nginx servers for frontend
 - [ ] Write up about SSL termination